mariya/musicproduction/_posts/2014-02-05-pickup-connections.markdown

               </section>
               <section class="how">
                 <h5>How</h5>
-                <p>Here, you plug the guitar into the direct box with a TS cable, and the direct box into the audio interface with an XLR cable.</p>
+                <p>Plug the guitar into the direct box with a TS cable, and the direct box into the audio interface with an XLR cable.</p>
               </section>
               <section class="tips">
                 <h5>Tips</h5>